MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/enforce-office-365-identity.md

 ### Q: Once Office 365 Identity Enforcement is set to 'Committed Enforcement', why can't I revert it back?

-A: Once your organization has committed to enforcing Office 365 identity and has oneUNRESOLVED_TOKEN_VAL( Office 365) tenant associated with a single Yammer network, connected groups will be enabled for this network..
+A: Once your organization has committed to enforcing Office 365 identity and has one Office 365 tenant associated with a single Yammer network, connected groups will be enabled for this network..
 In this configuration, whenever a group is created in Yammer,  a connected Office 365 group is also created, and users can take advantage of tools like SharePoint, Planner and OneNote connected to the group.
-At this point, reverting the 'Enforce Office 365 Identity' setting will be disruptive to the user experience, since users who login with their user names and passwords cannot access these connected resources any more.
+At this point, reverting the **Enforce Office 365 Identity** setting will be disruptive to the user experience, since users who login with their user names and passwords cannot access these connected resources any more.

 ### Q: How will this change impact guest and external users?